-The Board of Directors and Executive Management holding of share awards for the years ended December 31, 2018 and 2019 is shown below:
+The warrants are not incorporated in the articles of association.
+Rectification will be conducted in December 2020.
+The Board of Directors and Executive Management holding of share awards for the years ended December 31, 2018, 2019 and 2020 is shown below: